 What are you chances for admission to Oklahoma City University?
 Register now to find out!

 OCU Law School is considered to have a Somewhat Favorable student to faculty ratio.
-The average class size for 1L sections is approximately Average compared to other law schools.
-Student diversity at Ocu is Above Average.
+The average class size for 1L sections is approximately Above Average compared to other law schools.
+Student diversity at Ocu is Below Average.

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Oklahoma City University 1L section size is 33% larger than law schools in Oklahoma and 3% larger than all Private law schools.
+Oklahoma City University 1L section size is 5% larger than law schools in Oklahoma and 42% smaller than all PRIVATE law schools.